abhipannala/lazarus/Kaggle_stuff-master/ReadMe.txt

 Reduce memory usage is a neat trick to change the datatypes of columns to free up space on RAM.

 Adversarial validation seems like a fancy word for cheating :P If you are adding bias to your model to perform better on the test set's distribution, that is pretty much cheating.
-I can see how this works in a competition setting, but it would be bad in a production setting.
+I can see how this works in a competition setting, but it would be bad in a production setting because you want the model to generalize.

 Feature selection using target permutation.
 I've read this before but haven't had a chance to apply/internalize it yet.
 One more addition to the learning bucket list!